 Andrea Gittleman, JD

-Andrea Gittleman is a Policy Associate in PHR’s Washington, DC office, where she works on a broad range of human rights issues.
-Andrea is responsible for helping implement advocacy strategies and advancing rights-based policies.
+Andrea Gittleman works on a broad range of human rights issues for PHR, and is responsible for helping implement advocacy strategies and advancing rights-based policies.

 Blog Posts by Andrea Gittleman, JD